ProGNOMmers/ruby-rails-documentation/README.md

 # Ruby and Rails documentation

-I :heart:'d RailsAPI: it included the Ruby and RubyOnRails docs merged together.
+I :heart:'d RailsAPI: it included the Ruby and Ruby On Rails docs merged together.

 But RailsAPI is no more online.
-So this project aims to provide the Ruby and RubyOnRails merged documentations.
+So this project aims to provide the Ruby and Ruby On Rails merged documentations.

 ## Documentations